dotnet/sdk/src/TemplateEngine/Samples/13-constant-value/README.md

 The sample in this folder demonstrates:

- - Creating a parameter from the current date/time.
- - Creating a constant parameter and using that in a replacement.
- - Uppercasing a parameter value.
- - Lowercasing a parameter value.
- - Creating a random int in a given range.
+ - Creating a value based on a constant.

 See